TCLamnidis/BareBonesBash/README.md

 sample `ERR2020601` is simply not sexy enough, and makes things harder to work with, especially when we are working on 15 different and similarly names samples.
 We need to come up with a better name for this sample.
 Something less arbitrary and easier to remember.
-How about `JK2781_MT`?
-That sounds much less arbitrary and confusing! :neutral_face:
+How about `Sample_1`?
+That sounds much more easily identifiable! :neutral_face:

 In order to retain the original file but also rename it for convenience we can use a _symbolic link (**symlink**)_.
 You have doubtless seen these many times